Is our dog our next Pet of the Month?

 Their dedicated and certified pet sitters use positive reinforcement techniques, ensuring the happiness and well-being of each furry companion.

-"At PAWSOME Pet Concierge, we passionately believe that pets are cherished family members, deserving the same level of care and attention as their owners," says Teresea D'Agastino, Founder & CEO of Pawsome Pet Concierge.
+"At PAWSOME Pet Concierge, we passionately believe that pets are cherished family members, deserving the same level of care and attention as their owners," says Teresa D'Agostino, Founder & CEO of Pawsome Pet Concierge.

 "Our commitment is to approach every pet in our care with love, respect, and compassion, using positive reinforcement techniques to ensure their well-being and happiness.
 Embracing the individuality of companion animals, we guarantee top-tier care from our dedicated and certified pet sitters."